 While banana pecan muffins are a personal favorite, I’ve used this coffee cake muffin recipe as a base for all kinds of flavor combinations – blueberry, apple streusel, and even chocolate chip!

 It also doubles beautifully.
 Typically, I’ll make two double batches of this coffee cake muffin recipe and freeze some for later.
 You could also gift your excess to neighbors or share them at a bake sale.
+Try these chocolate chip pumpkin muffins too, the are to die for!

 Looking for more easy breakfast options?
 This cinnamon roll monkey bread can be made in the crockpot and combines two favorites into one!